What is NLU Delhi doing in response to student suicides?

 National Law University, Delhi (NLU Delhi) is facing an unprecedented crisis in the wake of the unfortunate suicides of three students in the space of a month.

 On Sunday, a first-year undergraduate student, Shreyashi Chandra died by suicide at her home, marking the third such case this month.
-Earlier, first-year student Shah Khushil Vishal and third-year student Amrutavarshiny Senthil Kumar had also passed away by suicide on campus.
+Earlier, first-year student Shah Khushil Vishal and third-year student Amrutavarshiny Senthil Kumar had also passed away by suicide.

 The deaths have sparked debates on academic pressure, caste-based discrimination, mental health issues and other difficulties faced by students at the law school.
 All eyes are on the administration to put in place measures to safeguard the wellness of students on and off campus.